Best AI Software for Law Firms

 2. Consultation Scheduling

-3. CRM / Case Management Data Capture
+3. CRM and Case Management Data Capture

 4. Post-Consultation Follow-Ups